open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

       - .:/usr/src/app
 ```

-Which you can run it with `docker-compose -f docker-compose.yaml` and you should
+Which you can run it with `docker compose -f docker-compose.yaml` and you should
 see something like:

 ```log